astramerchantpartners/corp_dev/due_dilligence/checklist.md

 b)	Any correspondence or documents relating to allegations of the Company’s infringement of the proprietary rights of others.

-### 7)	Material Agreements.
+### 7)	Material Agreements

 a)	Any agreements, understandings, instruments, contracts, or proposed transactions to which the Company is a party or by which it is bound which involves obligations of, or payments to, the Company in excess of $10,000.

 b)	Any documents evidencing indebtedness for money borrowed and any other liabilities incurred by the Company.

 c)	Any other material document(s) you may deem relevant to an initial due diligence review of the Company.

 ### 8)	Clients and Market

-a)	Reference clients with contact information and a description of relationship and history.
+a)	Client Contracts and Testimonials.
+Plus, 3 to 5 reference clients with contact information and brief description of relationship and history.

 b)	Description of market Company operates in and annotated list of leading competitors in the area(s) Company intends to do business.

+c) Management discussion of competitive advantage and market risks.